 - Increasing residents’ access to education around sustainable energy choices and how to further conservation with their household choices, building awareness of programs that promote sustainable and affordable household energy choices, and offering support to host energy learning days for up to three K-12 schools in the Appalachian Ohio region.

-Rural Action Appalachian Staple Foods Collaborative (Athens County)
+Rural Action Appalachian Staple Foods Collaborative (Athens County) (FILLED FOR 2021-22)

 - Assisting in developing a network of regional and national stakeholders working on staple foods, integrating staple crops as a larger part of sustainable agriculture work at Rural Action, and increasing access to and use of sustainable staple crops by local individuals, including low-income residents